aspose-html/Aspose.HTML-Products/html/en/net/generators/text/_index.md

 ---
 translation: true
-title: HTML Checkbox Generator - online tool and C# code
+title: HTML Text Input Generator - online tool and C# code
 template: /templates/_template-generators-child.md
-description: Checkbox Generator lets you create HTML checkboxes for your website.
-You can preview the checkbox and copy generated HTML and C# code.
+description: Сreate HTML Text Input for your website. Рreview the text box, copy and use generated HTML and C# code in your project!
-url: /net/generators/checkbox/
+url: /net/generators/text/
 platformtag: net
-generator: HTML Checkbox Generator
+generator: HTML Text Input Generator
-element: checkbox
+element: HTML text input
-tag: checkbox
+tag: text
 ---

 {{<section banner>}}
 ---
-h1: HTML Checkbox Generator
+h1: HTML Text Input Generator
-h2: Generate HTML and C# code for an HTML checkbox element and use it in your own website or C# project.
+h2: Generate HTML and C# code for an HTML Text Input element and use it in your own website or C# project.
 ---

 {{<section overview>}}
 ---
-h2: Generate HTML Checkbox on the fly!
+h2: HTML Text Input Generator
 ---

-The [input](https://html.spec.whatwg.org/multipage/input.html#the-input-element) element with `type="checkbox"` defines a checkbox.
-The checkbox is an input field representing a binary choice.
-The exact appearance of the checkbox depends on the operating system configuration on which the browser is running.
-It is usually square but may have rounded corners.
-This is a form element that allows users to select one or more options from the given options.<br> HTML Checkbox Generator lets you create checkbox elements for your website.
-You can preview the checkbox and copy or download the generated HTML code.
+[input](https://html.spec.whatwg.org/multipage/input.html#the-input-element) elements of type *text* create basic single-line text fields.

 {{<section plugin>}}

-{{< app/html/generator name="checkbox" >}}
+{{< app/html/generator name="text" >}}

 <br>
 <h2> Attributes </h2>

-The checkbox usually contains a `name` and `value` attributes.
+The checkbox usually contains a `name` and `value` attribute.
 This name/value pair will be sent to the server when the form is submitted.
 If the `value` attribute is not specified, then the reported default value is "on".<br>
 You can generate an HTML checkbox input tag and checkbox C# code by selecting attributes such as `name`, `checked`, `id`, etc. Each checkbox is associated with a `<label>` element wrapped around the checkbox.
 Please always include a `<label>` tag for better accessibility!<br><br>

-<h2> Create HTML Checkbox in C#</h2>
+<h2> Create HTML Text Input in C#</h2>

 Aspose.HTML for .NET API supports a set of HTML elements that are defined in HTML Standard, along with rules about how the elements can be nested.
 You can modify the document by appending new elements, removing, or editing the content of existing nodes.
 If you want to use the HTML editing features in your product or programmatically add a checkbox, see the C# code example below.
 You can create a checkbox with a few lines of C# code: